meeshkan/hmt/README.md

 $ meeshkan mock --stop-daemon # stop the daemon
 ```

-## Record
+## Collect

+To build a Meeshkan spec, one starts by **collecting** OpenAPI server specs and recordings of server traffic.
+During its build step, Meeshkan can use all these sources of information.

-Meeshkan provides a recorder that can capture API traffic using a proxy.
+To record API traffic, Meeshkan provides a recorder that can capture API traffic using a proxy.

 ```bash
 $ pip install meeshkan # if not installed yet